HappyMelly/teller/README.md

     * Add callback URL `http://127.0.0.1:9000/authenticate/twitter`
     * Set checkbox **Allow this application to be used to Sign in with Twitter**

+6. Set up Memcache (you can use any Memcache service like [Memcachier](http://memcachier.com)
 ### Application

 1. Clone the repo